 - Andrew Conry-Murray, "The Public Cloud: Infrastructure as a Service," InformationWeek Analytics, September 4, 2009; see page 9.

 - Alexa Bona, "SaaS Contracting Guide: Avoid Costly Mistakes" (G00162248), November 19, 2008, Gartner subscription required.

 - Educational institutions and researchers in other countries have their own concerns about storing data on servers located in the United States because of U.S. laws permitting government access to data.

 - Details are available in the report by the Computer Security Division, Information Technology Laboratory, "Guide to Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach," NIST Special Publication 800-37, Revision 1, National Institute of Standards and Technology (February 2010).

 - In addition, Conry-Murray's report, "The Public Cloud: Infrastructure as a Service," provides a helpful table summarizing the standard audits/certifications available for some IaaS vendors on page 10.

 - This language comes from a toolkit of software license agreement clauses that I developed over the years.
 It's another case where clauses/issues pertinent to software acquisition are similar and applicable to cloud computing acquisition.

-- Bob Albrecht and Judith A. Pirani, "Partnership of Four: Managing Alternative Sourcing at Oakland University" (ECAR Case Study 7, 2009), EDUCAUSE Center for Analysis and Research; restricted to ECAR subscribers.
+- Bob Albrecht and Judith A. Pirani, "Partnership of Four: Managing Alternative Sourcing at Oakland University" (ECAR Case Study 7, 2009), EDUCAUSE Center for Applied Research; restricted to ECAR subscribers.

 © 2010 Thomas J. Trappler.
 The text of this article is licensed under the The text of this article is licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 license..